asdiml/renalworks-embedding-experimentation/README.md

 Once your profile is created in your `.aws/config` file, update your profile name in [bedrock_caller.py](./src/bedrock_caller.py), in the __init__ method.
 If you are using [01a_create_embeddings.ipynb](./01a_create_embedding.ipynb), you will need to update your profile name in the notebook as well.

+Note that some referenced files are not uploaded to protect the confidentiality of client medical data.

 ## Maintaining the Repo

 To update the `requirements.txt` file, ensure that your Python virtual environment is activated and run (at the root of this repo)